Gifts for Everyone on Your List

 - The Braille Beads: APH Starter Kit contains colorful stringing beads with braille alphabet letters that allow you to personalize objects of art that can be worn.

-- The Paint by Number Safari series has four thematic raised-line coloring books, including Tropical Rainforest, Under the Sea, Backyard Creatures, and Desert Creatures.
+- The Paint by Number Safari series has five thematic raised-line coloring books, including Tropical Rainforest, Under the Sea, Backyard Creatures, Endangered Species, and Desert Creatures.

 - Paint Pot Palette is a set of custom-made, whimsical raised-line coloring pages.
 The kit includes paint pots, paintbrushes, and watercolor paints, as well as other accessories.

-- Get drawing with Quick-Draw Paper’s expandable “sponge” sheets or our TactileDoodle drawing board, perfect for little hands.
+- Get drawing with Quick-Draw Paper’s expandable “sponge” sheets.

 - Twist Wikki Stix to form different animals, shapes, letters, and numbers, and stick them to almost any surface.